if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Returns
    * _none_

-The SetInitialAttachPoint method sets the point on the grabbed object where the initial grab happened.
+The SetInitialAttachPoint method sets the point on the grabbed Interactable Object where the initial grab happened.

 #### StartGrab/3

   > `public virtual bool StartGrab(GameObject grabbingObject, GameObject givenGrabbedObject, Rigidbody givenControllerAttachPoint)`

  * Parameters
-   * `GameObject grabbingObject` - The object that is doing the grabbing.
+   * `GameObject grabbingObject` - The GameObject that is doing the grabbing.
-   * `GameObject givenGrabbedObject` - The object that is being grabbed.
+   * `GameObject givenGrabbedObject` - The GameObject that is being grabbed.
    * `Rigidbody givenControllerAttachPoint` - The point on the grabbing object that the grabbed object should be attached to after grab occurs.
  * Returns
-   * `bool` - Is true if the grab is successful, false if the grab is unsuccessful.
+   * `bool` - Returns `true` if the grab is successful, `false` if the grab is unsuccessful.

-The StartGrab method sets up the grab attach mechanic as soon as an object is grabbed.
+The StartGrab method sets up the grab attach mechanic as soon as an Interactable Object is grabbed.

 #### StopGrab/1

   > `public virtual void StopGrab(bool applyGrabbingObjectVelocity)`

  * Parameters
-   * `bool applyGrabbingObjectVelocity` - If true will apply the current velocity of the grabbing object to the grabbed object on release.
+   * `bool applyGrabbingObjectVelocity` - If `true` will apply the current velocity of the grabbing object to the grabbed object on release.
  * Returns
    * _none_

-The StopGrab method ends the grab of the current object and cleans up the state.
+The StopGrab method ends the grab of the current Interactable Object and cleans up the state.

 #### CreateTrackPoint/4